“Our biggest problem is that the board isn’t active!”

 To avoid those pitfalls, clear guidelines are a must!

-If you don’t have one, that is a definite area for development.
+If you don’t have a strategic plan, that is a definite area for development.
 If you do have one, make sure it is up to date, relevant, and that board/staff all agree and understand that the document literally represents the organization’s current work plan.
+Engaging board member with an agreed upon strategic plan is critical.

 Some nonprofit pros have compared the board chair and executive director relationship to twin engines on a plane.
 This image reminds us that the Board Chair and Executive Director must be working in complete balance and harmony.
 When one engine fails, the entire plane can go down.